ceumicrodata/mETL/README.md

 - .0.4: Added dispacher option for metl-transfer
 - .0.5: Added encoding option for Database source.
 - .0.6: JSON target works from json library instead of demjson.
 Gives better performance.
+- .0.7: Fix an error when you want to use schema for PostgreSQL.

 ### Version 0.1.8
 - .0: Minor, but usefull changes